3 Tips for the Crispiest Roasted Brussels Sprouts

 Think you have roasted Brussels sprouts mastered?
-Here are three simple steps to make those crispy leaves and caramelized edges even better.
+Here are three simple steps to make the crispiest, most delicious roasted Brussels sprouts every single time.

 1. Halve them for more seared surface area.

 Just say no to roasting Brussels sprouts whole.
 Regardless of size, always start by cutting Brussels sprouts in half from stem to tip.
 This creates more surface area, which means more crispiness in every bite.

 Get a recipe: Cider Glazed Brussels Sprouts and Bacon

 Don’t just preheat the oven — preheat your sheet pan, too.
 Slide the sheet pan in the oven right after setting the temperature.
 Once the oven is heated, carefully remove the sheet pan, and place the oiled sprouts cut-side down (remember, more surface area equals more sear) on the hot pan.
 The sprouts will sizzle and start to sear right on contact.

 Don’t be shy with the temperature dial on your oven.
 A high temperature is what you need to achieve those crave-worthy, crispy outer leaves and charred edges.
 We most often use 425°F in our recipes, although anywhere between 400°F and 450°F will get the job done.

 Learn more: The Best Temperature for Roasting Vegetables